gloorz/writing/nature-verses.md

 - sometimes people yell and fly off the handle
 - is it necessary to do all this?
 - 9 volt batteries taste weird, don't do that

+## COVID Dreams - April 2020
+Couldn't sleep the other night, thoughts were looping, here they are:

+When it's all over will we have dreams about it
+When it's all over will we question our time worrying about nukes instead of it When it's all over will there be pictures on big screens about it When it's all over will we believe life comes in cycles and is about more than it

+When it's all over will we be stronger for it
+When it's all over will be tell our grand kids about it When it's all over will our grand kids not give a damn about it When it's all over will our grand kids make the same mistakes about it

+When it's all over will we remember that people are what let us reconnect about it When it's all over will we remember how confident we were about the world before it When it's all over will we remembered how much we missed our family about it When it's all over will we remember that all the money in the world couldn't do shit about it

+When it's all over will we remember the precious life lost about it When it's all over will we remember there is still a life to live and not about it When it's all over will we remember to hug about it When it's all over will we remember to love about it

+Maybe we can learn what truly matters throughout it Maybe we can learn to love throughout it
+Maybe we can learn how short life is throughout it Maybe we can learn how much I miss you throughout out